-Daniella’s clients span various industries and professions, including construction, health care and technology.
-In her criminal defense practice, Daniella represents clients in internal and government investigations and through all phases of litigation.
-She has counseled businesses and individuals, both targets and witnesses, in a wide range of matters involving alleged fraud, false claims, money laundering, public corruption, kickback schemes and violations of the Foreign Corrupt Practices Act, as well as in parallel regulatory proceedings.
+Daniella’s clients span various industries, including construction, health care and technology.
+In her white-collar and criminal defense practice, Daniella has counseled and defended clients in internal investigations, and through all phases of litigation.
+She has represented businesses and individuals in matters involving allegations of fraud, money laundering, false claims, public corruption, kickback schemes and violations of the Foreign Corrupt Practices Act, as well as in parallel regulatory proceedings.

-In her commercial construction practice, Daniella represents owners, contractors and subcontractors in a range of construction-related disputes, including construction defect claims, scope of work issues, differing site conditions, professional negligence, bid protests and injunctions.
+In her commercial litigation practice, Daniella represents owners and contractors in a range of construction-related disputes, including defect claims, scope of work issues, differing site conditions, professional negligence, bid protests and injunctions.
+She has prevailed at trial in matters involving prompt payment statutes, and efforts to pierce the corporate veil.
 Daniella also has extensive experience drafting and negotiating construction agreements.

 Prior to joining the firm, Daniella was a partner in a highly regarded regional law firm.
 She also previously served as a law clerk to the Hon.
 Robert G. Millenky, former Presiding Judge of the Civil Division of the Superior Court of New Jersey in Camden County, and interned for the Hon.
 Joseph H. Rodriguez in U.S. District Court for the District of New Jersey.